rust-lang/blog.rust-lang.org/posts/2022-09-15-const-eval-safety-rule-revision.md

 that is run at compile-time but produces values that may end up embedded in the final object code that executes at runtime.

+Rust's const-eval system supports both safe and unsafe Rust, but the rules for what unsafe code is allowed to do during const-eval are even more strict than what is allowed for unsafe code at runtime.
+This post is going to go into detail about one of those rules.

+(If your `const` code does not use any `unsafe` blocks or call any `const fn` with an `unsafe` block, then you do not need to worry about this!)

 <!--

 (This is distinct from procedural macros, which are Rust code that runs at